GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 Media frameworks come in both the proprietary and open-source variety, and at their core are a set of APIs that support audio and/or video playback for various container formats and transmission protocols.
-A good framework will have a modular architecture and provide clear and detailed documentation—ideally it should also be relatively easy to set up and use.
-You might be asking yourself, "if the HTML5 video player provides most features already then why would I use a framework or library?"
+A good framework has a modular architecture and provides clear and detailed documentation.
+Ideally it should also be relatively easy to set up and use.
+You might be asking yourself, "If the HTML5 video player provides most features already then why would I use a framework or library?"
 That's a great question, let's dig in.

 ## Benefits of using a framework

-In most situations, that are beyond the needs of a basic web page, you are going to want to use a media framework to serve your content.
+In most situations that are beyond the needs of a basic web page, you are going to want to use a media framework to serve your content.
 Unless you are prepared to develop and maintain a rich feature set like offline playback, streaming, analytics, picture-in-picture, preview thumbnails, embedding, and monetization